SkygearIO/guides/intro/quickstart/android.md

 If your existing project does not have any extension, you can configure Skygear by creating an `Application ` that extends `SkygearApplication`.

-Assume your custom application is defined in `MyApplication.java`, add the following lines to the file.
+Assume you already have your custom application defined in `MyApplication.java`  (if not please create one), add the following lines to the file.

 ```java
 import io.skygear.skygear.SkygearApplication;